Judge: Man’s ‘scheming’ in freezer case ‘barbaric’

 The lead investigator, Detective Sgt.
 Michael Lambert of the Youngstown Police Department, also read from a handwritten statement.
 It is unusual for an investigator to address the court.
 After court he said the case is still open.

-Afterward, Debbie DePaul said her life has been hard since she filed a missing person report with police for her sister about a month before she was found.
+Afterward, DePaul said her life has been hard since she filed a missing-person report with police for her sister about a month before she was found.
 “It’s been a nightmare, a complete nightmare,” she said.
 “You don’t think you’re ever going to live it.”

 More like this from vindy.com